Room Selection Frequently Asked Questions

 Juniors and Seniors

 Your credit information/enrollment status is maintained by Enrollment Services.
 When you submit your Room Selection Intent, Housing Services will confirm your class standing based upon in-progress credits for Spring and earned credits.
 If you have taken a class for non-credit, these credits are not included in your earned credits.

-Your lottery number will be available by March 2nd by logging into MyHousing.
+Your lottery number will be available by February 24, 2012 by logging into MyHousing.
 At this time you may begin selecting your roommates and setting room preferences prior to the selection sessions.
-Look for more information on the Housing Services website and in your CUA email regarding MyHousing.

-You can select other students participating in your Room Selection Lottery to be your roommate(s).
+Yes, you can select other students participating in your Room Selection Lottery to be your roommate(s).
 Those wishing to be roommates will need to preselect and accept each other as roommates.
-Once the group is confirmed, the group's lottery number will become the lowest lottery number of the group.
+Once the group is confirmed, the group's lottery number will be the lowest individual lottery number within the group.
 The student with the lowest selection lottery number is the selector while the other student(s) in the roommate group are considered Pull-In(s).